jboss-fuse/fuse-karaf/quickstarts/beginner/camel-errorhandler/README.md

 In studying this quick start you will learn:

 * how to define a Camel route using the Blueprint XML syntax
-* how to build and deploy an OSGi bundle in JBoss Fuse
+* how to build and deploy an OSGi bundle in Red Hat Fuse
 * how to define a default error handler to your Camel context
 * how to define exception-specific error handling routines